A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 By: Vidula Bhoyroo, Project Manager/Medical Writer, AO Education Institute

 Janine Aebi-Müller is one of the three children of Maurice E and Martha Müller.
 With great pride and respect, she keeps her father's legacy alive.
 Janine was the vice-president of the Maurice E and Martha Müller Foundation (MMMF), which was responsible for the construction of the multidisciplinary Zentrum Paul Klee (ZPK).
 When MMMF merged with the Stiftung Zentrum Paul Klee, she was also a member of the ZPK Foundation.
-Today the ZPK Foundation and the Kunstmuseum Bern work together on the same foundation board where Janine represents the Maurice E Müller family.
+Today the ZPK Foundation and the Kunstmuseum Bern work together on the same foundation board where Janine Aebi represents the Müller family.
 In the Fondation du Musée des Enfants auprès du Centre Paul Klee, Janine launched the children's museum CREAVIVA.
 She has held the presidency for more than 16 years.
 Janine Aebi is also involved with the Maurice Edmond Müller (MEM) Archive at the University of Bern.

 What was it like growing up as the daughter of the world-renowned surgeon, Professor Maurice Edmond Müller?
 And how was he as a father?